-Summertide, near Belfair, offers plenty of Hood Canal activities including boating, swimming, fishing, crabbing and shrimping (in season), as well as campfires and Friday night cookouts.
+Summertide, near Belfair, offers plenty of Hood Canal activities including boating, swimming, fishing, crabbing (in season), as well as campfires and Friday night cookouts.
 They provide boat, kayak, and crab pot rentals as well as a boat launch and parking for boat trailers so you bring your own boat and launch it right at your cabin.
 Kayak rentals run around $15/hour with crab pots just $10/day.
 Crab is also available off their dock.

 Alderbook Resort Waterfront Center